garrandall/popular-music-data/tracks/could-it-be-jaheim.md

 Or could it be the ice you see?
 But you tell me that you're really feeling me
 (I've gotta know right now)
-Could it be the word on the block? (oohh)
+Could it be the word on the block? (oh)
 I know they told you that a nigga got it locked (so tight, so tight) Tell me why you just can't stop (just can't stop)
 I'm thinking that it's all about me